sc-ventures/cloudbreak-documentation/docs/cli-install.md

 **Steps**

 1. Browse to your Cloudbreak instance and log in to the Cloubdreak web UI.
-2. Select **Download CLI** from the menu.
+2. Select **Download CLI** from the navigation pane.
+3. Select your operating system.
 The CLI is available for Linux, Mac OS X, and Windows.
-3. Download the selected bundle to your local machine.
+4. Download the selected bundle to your local machine.
-4. Extract the bundle.
+5. Extract the bundle.
-5. You can optionally add `cb` to your system path.
+6. You can optionally add `cb` to your system path.
-6. Run the executable to verify the CLI:
+7. Run the executable to verify the CLI:

     <pre>cb --version</pre>